Best Bottle Warmer

 Maximum Heat Settings

-We also tested each product by cranking a room temperature warmer to its maximum settings, using the same set up of 4 ounces of refrigerated milk in a Lifefactory glass bottle and the included sleeve.
-We recorded temperatures every 30 seconds for a maximum of 12 minutes.Why did we do this?
+In addition to recommended usage, we also test each product by cranking a room temperature warmer to its maximum settings, using the same set up of 4 ounces of refrigerated milk in a Lifefactory glass bottle and the included sleeve.
+We record temperatures every 30 seconds for a maximum of 12 minutes.Why did we do this?

 We don't condone stepping outside the manufacturer's instructions, but let's face it, not everyone is going to play by the rules.
-We suspect, when faced with a crying baby, some parents will attempt to heat the bottle as fast as possible.
-In this event, we wanted to see how high the temperatures ascended with each warmer running at full-throttle.
+We suspect that some parents will attempt to heat the bottle as fast as possible when faced with a crying baby, potentially disregarding manufacturer recommendations.
+To assess the potential damage, we test how high the temperatures ascend while the warmer runs at full-throttle over the 12 minute period.

 Ease of Use

-For ease of use, we considered how simple it is to set up the product right out of the box, the number of pieces, ease of day-to-day operation, and the clarity of the instructions.
-We carefully read the directions, reviewed the initial assembly, and then took notes on how easy it was to use daily.
-Over the course of several months, we considered elements such as the clarity of the warming chart, the ease of adding water, and whether a caregiver could use the unit without significant coaching.
+When assessing ease of use, we consider how simple it is to get the product ready for its first use right out of the box, the number of pieces to assemble, ease of day-to-day operation, and the clarity of instructions.
+We carefully read the directions, review the initial assembly, and take notes on how easy it is to use daily or nightly.
+Over the course of several months, we found that elements such as the warming chart's clarity, the ease of adding water make a difference in obtaining consistent results.
+We appreciate units that are simple enough for a caregiver to use without significant coaching.

-To evaluate warming efficiency, we used 99℉ as our ideal standard milk temperature.
+To evaluate warming efficiency, we use 99℉ as our ideal standard milk temperature.
 Reason?
-That is roughly the temperature of milk coming straight from the breast, and we assume this is the ideal temperature for feeding a baby.
-During these tests, we took into account auto shut-off time and warming wait time as well.
+That is roughly the temperature of milk coming straight from the breast, and we assume your baby prefers this warmth.
+Warmers that bring the milk closer to 99℉ receive higher scores for this metric.
+During our warming tests, we also take into account auto shut-off features and warming wait time.

 Manufacturer Recommendations: Auto Shut-Off Time & Temperature

-Following each manufacturer's warming recommendations, we recorded the time and temperature at auto shut-off.
+Following each manufacturer's warming recommendations, we record the time and temperature at auto shut-off.

 Consecutive Warming Wait Time

 The last factor in warming efficiency is the consecutive warming wait time.
 We took a look at how quickly you can restart the warmer to heat a second or third bottle.
-Some products require you to let the machine cool completely, while others simple ask that you reduce the warm time of the next bottle.
-This information comes in handy if you have more than one child to feed, or are using the warmer in a daycare setting.
+This info is important if you have more than one infant to feed, if a baby is still hungry after one bottle, or are using the warmer in a daycare setting.
+Some products require you to let the machine cool completely before starting a new warming cycle, while others simply ask that you reduce the next bottle's warm time.
+Allowing the warmer to completely cool before using it can take a while and may not be ideal if you've got more than one hungry baby on your hands.

 Ease of Cleaning

-Each product we tested has a manufacturer recommendation to wipe-down all surfaces at least every other day.
-They all require occasional descaling for removal of hard mineral deposits to keep in good working order as well.
-The frequency of descaling can vary from product to product and may depend on the water hardness in your home.
+For each product we tested, the manufacturer recommends using a damp cloth to wipe down all surfaces (inside and out) at least every other day.
+They all require occasional descaling for removal of hard mineral deposits to keep in good working order.
+Descaling frequency is different for every warmer and depends heavily on the water hardness in your home.
+It can range anywhere from once a week to once a month.

-A bottle warmer may not be vital for everyday life, but it can provide an element of simplicity and efficiency to your feeding routine.
-For many busy parents, the perks may be well worth it, especially for those with multiples.
-To help you with your decision, we tested each warmer, evaluating safety, warming efficiency and ease-of-use, and more.
-We now can confidently declare winners and make trustworthy recommendations for every family.
+A bottle warmer may seem like a "nice-to-have," not a "need-to-have," but it can provide an element of simplicity and efficiency to your feeding routine.
+For many busy parents, the perks may be well worth it.
+We think that it will come in especially handy for parents with multiple children.
+To help you find the best warmer for you, we put each warmer through extensive testing.
+We evaluate the safety, warming efficiency, ease-of-use of each product and gauge its functionality for real-life situations.
+We now can confidently single out the top performers and make trustworthy recommendations for every family, no matter your needs or budget.

 — Juliet Spurrier, MD and Wendy Schmitz